ansys/pymapdl/doc/source/user_guide/plotting.rst

 Interactive plotting
 ********************
-When generating geometry from scratch within MAPDL, it is often necessary to plot the geometry, such askeypoints, lines, areas, and volumes.
+When generating geometry from scratch within MAPDL, it is often necessary to plot the geometry, such as key points, lines, areas, and volumes.
 PyMAPDL supports plotting basic CAD using VTK.
 The :class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>` class leverages the existing MAPDL commands by providing the following functions, which